nzyoka10/AI-Booking-Bot/README.md

 ## Overview

-**MtaaniFix -** is an AI-powered WhatsApp assistant that connects users with verified sikked professionals known as *`fundis`* across Kenya.
+**MtaaniFix -** is an AI-powered WhatsApp assistant that connects users with verified sikked workers known as *`fundis`* across Kenya.
 - Whether it's a plumbing emergency, electrical issue, vehicle trouble, or tech support need, MtaaniFix helps you book trusted experts directly through a chat interface.

 This project uses **Supabase** as the backend to handle real-time data storage, user management, and authentication.